mjebdev/harbour-seachest/README.md

 - Search.
 - Sorting by name / modified / added.
-- Showing full filename when menu opened or having multiple lines for an item with a longer name.
+- Showing full filename when menu opened or having multiple lines for filenames when listed.

 <h3>Rationale</h3>